Below are some quick examples

 NumPy add() is a mathematical function and is used to calculate the addition between two NumPy arrays.
-This function adds given arrays element-wise.
+You can perform array addition using the + operator or the numpy.add() function.
+The addition is performed element-wise, meaning each element in one array is added to the corresponding element in another array.
 The add() function returns a scalar or nd-array.
-If shapes of two arrays are not same, that is arr.shape!=arr1.shape, they must be broadcastable to a common shape.
-In this article, I will explain how to use the NumPy add() function with examples.
+If the shapes of two arrays are not the same, that is arr.shape!=arr1.shape, they must be broadcastable to a common shape.

-1. Quick Examples of Array Addition.
+1. Quick Examples of Array Addition

 If you are in a hurry, below are some quick examples of NumPy array addition.

-# Example 1: Get addition values using add()
+# Example 1: Get addition values

 arr = [2, 4, 6, 8, 12, 14]